bentomhall/nih-system/homebrewery/world/geography.md

 One key strength is the Four Towers, a pre-Cataclysm library and research facility located on an island about 10 miles north of Crisial City.
 This is the headquarters for the Sages Guild, the predominant academic research organization in western Noefra, although the Sages have outposts in most significant cities across the region.
 This makes Crisial a magical powerhouse and the home of many of the more powerful arcanists and divine workers.
 It has a druidic grove (the Ladysgrove) located outside the city, formerly headed by Safrir of the Catalysts until his death in 254 AC.

 ### Serpent Dominion
+- Population: Roughly 200,000 fang-kin humans, half-elves, and ophidians.
+A few dwarven clans.
+- Major Cities: Kel'al'ar (~30,000), Asai'ka (~20,000 but sized for more due to catastrophes)
+- Names and architecture: Vaguely "south eastern asian + japanese".
+Fantasy apostrophes abound.
+Lots of snake motifs.
+- Economics: Maritime trade in the south, farming and extraction throughout.
+Somewhat caste-based, with noble landowners, middle-caste merchants and crafters, and commoner workers.
+Very few yeoman common landowners.
+Recently a rise in rich (but not noble) merchant families gaining prominence.
+- Magics: Arcane is heaviest in the cities, whereas the rural groups are more primal.
+Divine exists, but it's not super common.
+- Religion: Heavily dominated by worship of the Queen Ascendant.
+The Priest Bureaucracy of her monolithic church wields substantial political power.
+Other religions tolerated, but not encouraged.

 Preeminent among the nations that formed from the breakup of the Stone Throne in the Jungle of Fangs is the Serpent Dominion.
 It occupied the southern third of the Jungle until 258 AC, when King Azekiel Cai'valur led his armies in a (mostly) bloodless conquest of Asai'ka (the central nation of the Jungle); the latter had fallen into chaos and anarchy as a result of the Red Plague in 253 AC.
 It is no secret that he intends to reunite the entire jungle under his control eventually.

 Inhabited by fang-kin humans and half-elves as well as ophidians, with a few dwarven clans and others thrown in, the Serpent Dominion is one of the most prosperous nations of western Noefra.
 It escaped the Red Plague entirely unscathed (as the druid cult didn't want to tangle with King Cai'valur) and it owns the only sea route connecting Byssia, the Jungle of Fangs, and even Soefra (via the Ship Folk).